srmahitesh/Jarurat_Care_Assignment/README.md

 ### 1. Clone the Repository

-To get started, clone the repository from GitHub (or extract the zip file):
+To get started, clone the repository from GitHub:

 ```
 git clone  https://github.com/srmahitesh/Jarurat_Care_Assignment